Scilence2022/Babel-DNA-Encry/README.md

 ## Software requirements
 ### OS Requirements
-This package is supported for *Windows*, *macOS* and *Linux*.
+This package is supported for Windows, macOS, and Linux.
-However, it has only been tested on the following system:
+It has been tested on:
-+ Ubuntu 20.04.6 LTS Python 3.11.7
++ Ubuntu 20.04.6 LTS
++ Python 3.11.7

 ### Python Dependencies
+The required Python libraries can be found in the file "requirements.txt":

 ```
 numpy